pforret/blog.splashing/_topic/music/oboe.md

 ---
 # oboe

 The oboe  is a type of double reed woodwind instrument.
 Oboes are usually made of wood, but may also be made of synthetic materials, such as plastic,  resin, or hybrid composites.
-The most common oboe plays in the treble or soprano range.

-A soprano oboe measures roughly 65 cm  long, with metal keys, a conical bore and a flared bell.
+The most common oboe plays in C using the treble clef, but other members of the oboe family play in  different keys such as the English Horn which is in the key of F. All oboes in the oboe family read in treble clef regardless of range to allow oboists to read on  all oboe family instruments effectively.

 ## Unsplash photos